DavidMtz1/Computo_Distribuido/Unidad1/README.md

 SLA: Service level agreement: SLO + consequences: It is the same as the SLO, only that it integrates a system in which you assure the client that his system will work, otherwise, you pay the consequences of what was promised .

 Studying these 3 terms helps us learn what really matters, we don't waste time on things that don't matter.

+A reliable 90% system is inactive for 3 days a month.
+A reliable 99% system is inactive for 7 hours per month.
+A reliable 99.9% system is idle for 43 minutes per month.
+A reliable 99.99% system is inactive for 4 minutes per month.

+To reach the reliability of 99.999% per month, it is almost impossible since they are 25 inactive seconds per month and for a system to be repaired in such a short time it is difficult.

+Microsoft, Azure, Mazon and Google promise 99.95% uptime, which is 22 minutes a month that is not active.
+This is checked every minute.